 Natalie Grazian is an associate literary agent at Martin Literary Management.
 Natalie is eager to build her adult fiction list.
 She is currently accepting queries for commercial, upmarket, and literary adult fiction.
 Natalie would love it if you sent her contemporary fantasy (in the vein of Lev Grossman’s The Magicians).
 She’s drawn to dark comedy that still carries a beating heart—because at the end of the day, she turns to books to find humanity.
 She is highly interested in reimagined myths and fairytales from different cultures, historical fiction, and a good quest narrative in any genre.
 More than anything, she looks for complex characters who make the unrelatable relatable, and for a smart, distinctive narrative voice.
 At this time, she’s not seeking military thrillers, sports stories, or romance novels.
 Learn more about Natalie here.

-Chip MacGregor is a literary agent and the founder of MacGregor Literary.
-In fiction, he seeks women’s fiction, inspirational/Christian fiction, mystery and crime.
+Agents Brian Tibbetts and Chip MacGregor of MacGregor Literary.
+[UPDATE: Agent Chip MacGregor had to cancel on the 2018 event, so his co-agent at MacGregor Literary, Brian Tibbetts, is coming on Chip’s behalf.
+Brian will be taking pitches for both himself as well as Chip as an ambassador of the agency for our 2018 event.
+Thanks.]
+Agent Brian Tibbetts is interested in representing new works of fiction and nonfiction for the general market.
+His areas of interest include literary fiction, young adult titles, new adult titles, science fiction, fantasy, horror, art and music memoirs, natural foods, alternative healing, and sustainability issues.
+Chip MacGregor seeks women’s fiction, inspirational/Christian fiction, mystery and crime.
 In nonfiction, he seeks primarily religion or spirituality books, but also relationships, parenting, and memoir from celebrities and/or religious personalities.
 Chip has a comprehensive knowledge of the industry—from book development to writing, acquisition to production, marketing to sales.
-Learn more about Chip here.
+Learn more about Brian and Chip here.

 Kathleen Ortiz is a literary agent at New Leaf Literary & Media, Inc. She focuses on a diverse list of picture books, young adult books, and heavily-illustrated nonfiction titles, especially titles that can make her laugh out loud (bonus points if to the point of tears or snorting!).
 Her passion for travel (visited 17 countries and counting) strongly connects her with a book that exposes the reader to a lifestyle or world outside of their own every day life.
 On the nonfiction side, she’s specifically looking for prescriptive (especially geared toward parents, millenials and generation z), memoir, pop culture, and illustrated.
 Learn more about Kathleen here.